‘Tis the season to decorate safely

 Christmas trees may be the most prominent holiday symbol, tall, beautiful, and unique to each home.
 Whether it be real or fake you need to take steps to ensure it is placed out of the way of traffic and does not block doorways.
 The tree should also be secure in a base or tied to the wall to ensure it can not fall over.

-If your tree is artificial, make sure it’s labelled “fire resistant.”
+If your tree is artificial, make sure it’s labeled “fire resistant.”
 Fire-resistant trees are less susceptible to catching fire.

 However, there is some more precaution that is needed for a real tree.